Shamsia Hassani: Biography

-War and burqas
+War, women, and burqas

 In 2013, she told Art Radar: "I want to colour over the bad memories of war on the walls, and if I colour over these bad memories, then I erase [war] from people's minds.
 I want to make Afghanistan famous for its art, not its war."

 Hassani mainly depicts stylized, monumental images of women wearing burqas.
 According to the artist, "I want to show that women have returned to Afghan society with a new, stronger shape.
 It's a new woman.
 A woman who is full of energy, who wants to start again."
 In an interview, Hassani explained, "I believe there are many who forget all the tragedy women face in Afghanistan; that is why I use my paintings as a means to remind the people.
 I want to highlight the matter in the society, with paintings reflecting women in burqas everywhere.
 And I try to show them bigger than what they are in reality, and in modern forms, shaped in happiness, movement, maybe stronger.
 I try to make people look at them differently."

-As a female street artist, Hassani is often harassed: "It is very dangerous for a girl to paint in the streets in Kabul," she says; "Sometimes people come and harass me; they don't think it is allowed in Islam for a woman to stand in the street and do graffiti."
+The main character in Hassani's artwork is a woman who does a variety of actions to bring change in a positive way, such as playing music as a vehicle for self-expression.
+Hassani states to OSCE Magazine, "I want to remind people that women can play different roles and that they can be part of society."
+She also deliberately paints women wearing the burqa or hijab in an attempt to point out that women choosing to wear these articles is not the issue, and that women must be allowed to speak for themselves to be free.